Heavy metal toxicity: hair loss and health problems

 Before lead was used in gasoline and household paints.
 Unfortunately, the results of that are still in the environment.
 Today, we are still exposed to lead in the environment, due to the burning of fossil fuels and certain mining activities.
 Shockingly, lead is found in many homes.
 Batteries, soldering material, and even pipes contain led.
 Depending on the region you live in, you may consume it through the water you drink and the food you eat.
 Hair loss is a symptom of lead exposure, according to the University of Michigan Health System.

 Heavy metal Mercury

 When you have suffered mercury poison, you could experience Pink’s disease.
-The symptoms of Pink’s disease are hair loss, high blood pressure, mental interruptions and rashes.
+The symptoms of Pink’s disease are hair loss, high blood pressure, mental interruptions, and rashes.
 Mercury affects the nervous system.
 It interrupts nerve transmission, cell division and it can also be responsible for tooth and hair loss.
 Mercury was in widespread use for a long time.
 Some of you still may carry it in your bodies, in the form of amalgam fillings.
-It’s also still used in certain vaccinations, deodorants, aluminium foil and cookware.
+It’s also still used in certain vaccinations, deodorants, aluminum foil, and cookware.

 Heavy Metal Arsenic

 Arsenic exists naturally in the environment, and many businesses will use it on items they produce. air fall is a common symptom of exposure to arsenic.